user5145/com.ankama.Dofus-flatpak/README.md

 $ flatpak remove com.ankama.Dofus

 ## About
-This project used hagabaka's transition.conf.patch and air-generic-launcher.sh from AUR.
+This project uses: Ryuto-Hirotaka's icon from https://www.deviantart.com/ryuto-hirotaka/art/Dofus-Icon-134414693
-Now It uses Ryuto-Hirotaka's icon from https://www.deviantart.com/ryuto-hirotaka/art/Dofus-Icon-134414693
+This project has used: hagabaka's transition.conf.patch and air-generic-launcher.sh from AUR.